• 0Shopping Cart

 • Menu Menu

-My mother Ruth Bodenheimer ran the Lanaux Mansion as a living museum and popular bed & breakfast for nearly 35 years.
-After her passing in 2019, my husband Nik and I decided to carry on her legacy by continuing to make this beautiful home available to lovers of music, food, history, and the rollin’ bon temps that New Orleans does so well.
+My mother Ruth Bodenheimer ran the Lanaux Mansion as a living museum and popular New Orleans bed and breakfast for nearly 35 years.
+When she passed away in 2019, my husband Nik and I decided to carry on her legacy by reopening her home to lovers of music, food, history, and the uniquely good times only New Orleans can offer.

 A New Orleans landmark since 1879